killerkonnat/Taustajarjestelmat/README.md

 Toteutetut queryt:

-+ Players with at least X score
++ Get players with at least X score

-+ Player with name
++ Get player with name

 + Players with at least a certain number of items